PacktPublishing/Full-Stack-Web-Development-with-Remix/README.md

 ## BeeRich

-In this book, we build a demo application called BeeRich.
-BeeRich is a dashboard-like expense and income tracking application.
-It is meant to reflect a real-world application that you might build with Remix.
+BeeRich is a dashboard-like application that mimics both personal and enterprise use cases.
+BeeRich is a personal finance management application that helps you stay on top of your bee - pardon me - bookkeeping.
+Well, at least that’s the goal.
+In every chapter, we will add more code to this application.

-We kick off our BeeRich development journey in [Chapter 3](/03-deployment-targets-adapters-and-stacks/bee-rich/).
+We kick off the BeeRich development journey in [Chapter 3](/03-deployment-targets-adapters-and-stacks/bee-rich/).

 ### Getting started with BeeRich